BLSQ/bluesquare-components/README.md

 - In your project, run `npm i`
 - Modify your project's Dockerfile to have a [multi staged build](https://stackoverflow.com/questions/57910644/docker-multistage-how-to-copy-built-files-between-stages) in order to be able to copy the .tgz file in your container.
 - Build your projects Docker image and start the container.

+To update the dependency:

+- Run `npm run build-local`
+- Build an image from the Dockerfile: `docker build --tag <library-name> .`
+- In your project, run `npm update bluesquare-components`
+- Update your project's Docker image
+- Start the container

 ## Publishing on npm?